wkolowski/coq-algs/README.md

 * Investigate modular reflection.
 * Prove that perm is equivalent to Permutation from the standard library.
 * Prove general facts about sorting algorithms.
-* Check if the method used for some functions operating on Binary Random Access Lists is a silver bullet/snake oil that can be used always and everywhere (how nice it would be if this were true).
 * Make everything work without LinDec/TrichDec, so that these are needed only for the proofs.